 A Major Turning Point in International Accountability

-In a powerful session held in New York, the United Nations Security Council issued a strongly-worded resolution demanding urgent financial compensation for civilians in Sudan who have suffered from chemical weapons attacks allegedly conducted by the Sudanese military.
+In a decisive session in New York, the UN Security Council issued a robust resolution calling for urgent financial compensation for Sudanese civilians who have suffered from alleged chemical weapons attacks by the Sudanese military.
+According to 24 DAILY NEWS sources, this action marks a significant step toward international accountability.

-Based on verified UN reports, the Council described the use of chlorine gas and other banned chemical agents in civilian areas as a gross violation of international humanitarian law, calling for swift justice, accountability, and direct restitution to victims and their families.
+Citing verified UN reports, the Council condemned the use of chlorine gas and other banned chemical agents in civilian areas as a blatant violation of international humanitarian law, demanding swift justice, accountability, and direct restitution to the victims and their families.

 UN: Justice Must Be More Than Condemnation

-Speaking during the session, Martin Griffiths, the UN Under-Secretary-General for Humanitarian Affairs, declared:
+During the session, Martin Griffiths, the UN Under-Secretary-General for Humanitarian Affairs, stated:

 “The use of chemical weapons against innocent civilians is not just a legal breach—it’s a moral catastrophe.
 We cannot stop at condemnation; real compensation and recovery efforts must follow.”